-The exercise price for each granted option is equal to the fair market value of our common stock on the grant date.
+- (2) The exercise price for each granted option is equal to the fair market value of our common stock on the grant date.
 The exercise price may be paid in cash, in shares of our common stock valued at fair market value on the exercise date or through a cashless exercise procedure involving a same-day sale of the purchased shares.
 We may also finance the option exercise by loaning the optionee sufficient funds to pay the exercise price for the purchased shares and the federal and state income and employment withholding taxes to which the optionee may become subject in connection with such exercise.
-The optionee may be permitted, subject to the approval of the plan administrator, to apply a portion of the shares purchased under the option (or to deliver existing shares of common stock) in satisfaction of the withholding taxes.
-The exercise price for options granted was equal to the fair market value of our common stock on the grant date.
-The exercise price per share has been restated to reflect a three-for-one stock split by way of stock dividend effected in January 2001.

-There is no assurance provided to any executive officer or any other holder of our securities that the actual stock price appreciation over the ten-year option term will be at the assumed 5% and 10% levels or at any other defined level.
+The optionee may be permitted, subject to the approval of the plan administrator, to apply a portion of the shares purchased under the option (or to deliver existing shares of common stock) in satisfaction of the withholding taxes. - (3) There is no assurance provided to any executive officer or any other holder of our securities that the actual stock price appreciation over the ten-year option term will be at the assumed 5% and 10% levels or at any other defined level.
 Unless the market price of the common stock appreciates over the option term, no value will be realized from the option grants made to the executive officers.